 The term kickboxing is usually associated with Western American full-contact kickboxing which would be all strikes above the waist except for sweeps.

 No knees or clinching were allowed in full contact and a championship fight would be up to 12 rounds.
-In K1 you can do all the strikes as in full contact but leg kicks, knees were allowed and the fight would be over 3 rounds.
+In K1 you can do all the strikes as in full contact kickboxing but leg kicks, knees are allowed and a K-1 fight would be over 3×3 minute rounds.

 Check out the video below for more information on the difference between K-1 kickboxing and kickboxing: